XRPLF/xrpl-dev-portal/content/concept-freeze.md

 # Freezing Issued Currencies

-The XRP Ledger gives addresses the ability to freeze non-XRP balances, which can be useful to meet regulatory requirements, or while investigating suspicious activity.
+The XRP Ledger gives issuers the ability to freeze non-XRP balances they have issued.
+This feature can be useful to meet regulatory requirements, or while investigating suspicious activity.
 There are three settings related to freezes:

 * [**Individual Freeze**](#individual-freeze) - Freeze one counterparty.
 * [**Global Freeze**](#global-freeze) - Freeze all counterparties.